Understanding the Sciatic Nerve

 When feasible, Dr. Stieber will always strive to provide treatment, care, and results without a surgical operation.
 Surgical care is recommended as the last resort.

+When surgery is deemed necessary, Dr. Stieber will offer several solutions such as a minimally invasive microscopic discectomy or neurologic decompression.
+This procedure can decompress the nerve root(s) and spinal cord, allowing you to quickly return to your usual lifestyle and mobility.
 Dr. Stieber will manage your specialty care throughout your sciatica diagnosis, treatment, and surgical procedure.
 This means you won’t have to be referred to a specialist or do extra paperwork, and you will continue your relationship with the doctor you’ve come to trust and respect: Dr. Stieber.

-Treatment & Recovery Time
+Treatment & Recovery Time What to Expect

 To start, sciatica is not something that will be resolved overnight; it typically will take several weeks, if not longer, to recover.